davorg/dmp/chapters/chapter07.md

 up to the receiving program to split the data into individual records.

 Perl, of course, has a number of ways to do this.
-You could read the whole file into memory and split the data using substr or unpack, but for many tasks the amount of data to process makes this unfeasible.
+You could read the whole file into memory and split the data using `substr` or `unpack`, but for many tasks the amount of data to process makes this unfeasible.

 The most efficient way is to use a completely different method of reading your data.
 In addition to the `<FILE>` syntax that reads data from filehandles one record at a time, Perl supports a more traditional syntax using the read and seek functions.
 The read function takes three or four arguments.
 The first three are: a filehandle to read data from, a scalar variable to read the data into, and the maximum number of bytes to read.
 The fourth, optional, argument is an offset into the variable where you want to start writing the data (this is rarely used). read returns the number of